 Alison is arguably the show’s main character since she appears first in the pilot after her roommate stiffs her with the rent.
 Most of the initial season revolves around Alison’s life and career as a receptionist at D&D Advertising.
 Her new roommate, Billy, adds excitement to her otherwise stringent lifestyle.

-Although Alison serves to represent one of the few characters with morals and integrity, she too possesses questionable ethics, particularly as it relates to relationships.
+Although Alison represents one of the few characters with morals and integrity, she also possesses questionable ethics, particularly regarding relationships.

 9) Matt Fielding